 With an all-in-one fleet management solution, your fleet can remain compliant while improving efficiency and safety.
 Make sure the vendor has support available for your drivers whenever they’re on the road, too.
 Motive, for example, has 24/7 support.

-As you might expect with a new mandate, the law of unintended consequences kicked in.
+As you might expect with a new mandate, like Canada’s ELD mandate, the law of unintended consequences kicks in.
 Here are a few things that the U.S. experienced that Canada can likely expect.

-Speeding increases: As truckers have to be more careful about their hours of service (HOS) compliance, they’re apparently making up the difference by speeding more, 31 percent more.
-A choice between violating hours of service rules or being delayed means drivers sometimes have to choose whether to make less money or break the speed limit.
+As truckers have to be more careful about their hours of service (HOS) compliance, they’re apparently making up the difference by speeding more, 31 percent more.
+A choice between violating hours-of-service rules or being delayed means drivers sometimes have to choose whether to make less money or break the speed limit.

 Canada, while having its own unique challenges, has an opportunity to take advantage of the lessons that were learned in the U.S. when implementing its own ELD mandate.